No-Regret Learning with Unbounded Losses: The Case of Logarithmic Pooling: Introduction

 for all events $j \in [n]$, where $c$ is a normalizing constant to ensure that the probabilities add to $1$.
 While the linear pool is an arithmetic mean, the logarithmic pool behaves much more like a geometric mean.
 For instance, the logarithmic pool of $(0.001, 0.999)$ and $(0.5, 0.5)$ with equal weights is approximately $(0.03, 0.97)$.

-The logarithmic pool has been studied extensively because of its naturality \cite[]{gen84} \cite[]{gz86} \cite[]{gr99} \cite[]{pr00} \cite[]{kr08} \cite[]{rmp12} \cite[]{acr12}.
-Logarithmic pooling can be interpreted as averaging forecasters' Bayesian evidence \cite[\S B]{nr21}.
-It is also the most natural pooling method that satisfies \emph{external Bayesianality}, meaning roughly that it does not matter whether a Bayesian update is applied to each expert's forecast before aggregation, or if instead the Bayesian update is applied to the pooled forecast \cite[]{gen84}.
-Logarithmic pooling can also be characterized as the pooling method that minimizes the average KL divergence to the experts' reports \cite[]{abbas09}.
-Finally, empirical work has found logarithmic pooling performs very well on real-world data \cite[]{sbfmtu14} \cite[]{sevilla21}.
+The logarithmic pool has been studied extensively because of its naturalness \citep{gen84, gz86, gr99, pr00, kr08, rmp12, acr12}.
+Logarithmic pooling can be interpreted as averaging experts' Bayesian evidence \cite[\S A]{nr23}.
+It is also the most natural pooling method that satisfies \emph{external Bayesianality}, meaning roughly that it does not matter whether a Bayesian update is applied to each expert's forecast before aggregation, or if instead the Bayesian update is applied to the pooled forecast \citep{gen84}.
+Logarithmic pooling can also be characterized as the pooling method that minimizes the average KL divergence to the experts' reports \citep{abbas09}.
+Finally, empirical work has found logarithmic pooling performs very well on real-world data \citep{sbfmtu14, sevilla21}.

-\subsection{Logarithmic Pooling With Weighted Experts}
+\subsection{Logarithmic pooling with weighted experts}

-When pooling forecasts, it is easy to imagine wanting to assign different weights to each expert, e.g.\ based on one's confidence in their forecasting ability.
+Forecast aggregators often assign different weights to different experts, e.g.\ based on each expert's level of knowledge or track record \citep{tg15}.
 There is a principled way to include weights $w_1, \dots, w_i$ (summing to $1$) in the logarithmic pool, namely: